For Seniors with Vision Loss

-If you are an older person with an eye condition such as macular degeneration, cataracts, diabetic retinopathy, or glaucoma, you will most likely have questions about your vision problems and how you can continue to carry out your everyday life.
-This section of VisionAware was created to help you and your family.
-Find out about reading, driving, using a telephone, retirement living, continuing to work, hobbies, and more.
-Get inspired by personal stories from older people just like you who are living successfully with vision loss.
-Join our VisionAware community and receive ongoing tips and advice.
+If you are an older person with an eye condition such as macular degeneration, cataracts, diabetic retinopathy, or glaucoma, you will most likely have questions about your eyes and vision, as well as concerns about continuing to carry out your everyday life.
+This section of VisionAware was created to help you and your family:

 - Learn more about reading, driving, using the telephone, retirement living, continuing to work, keeping up with your crafts and hobbies, and more.